MarcoMiltenburg/CheckCertificate/README.md

 ## About

-This utility checks is the TLS certificate of a remote server is still valid.
+This utility checks if the TLS certificate of a remote server is still valid.
 It verifies the following:

-- A TCP connection can be made and a successfull TLS 1.2 or 1.3 handshake can be made.
+- A TCP connection can be made and a successful TLS 1.2 or 1.3 handshake can be made.
-- The subject or one of the alternative subject names matches the hostname
+- The subject or one of the alternative subject names matches the hostname.
-- That the certificate's validity period is not in the future
+- That the certificate's validity period is not in the future.
-- That the certificate's expiry date is not in the past
+- That the certificate's expiry date is not in the past.
 -